ANFTechTeam/ANFCapacityManager/linux/README.md

 ## How many agents do I need to deploy?

 **ANFCapacityManager Agent** can only monitor volume utilization for volumes that are mounted to the same host it is running on.
-If you have many hosts and do not want to deploy and maintain several instances of the agent, you could deploy a dedicated virtual machines and mount all of your volumes read only to that host.
+If you have many hosts and do not want to deploy and maintain several instances of the agent, you could deploy a dedicated virtual machine and mount all of your volumes read only to that host.
 In this scenario you would only need a single agent to monitor all of your Azure NetApp Files volumes.

 ## Why PowerShell?